vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 - Learn how to use Oracle Analytics Cloud to prepare and analyze data

 ### Prerequisites
-- An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
+- An Oracle Free Tier, Always Free, Paid or Live Labs Cloud Account
 - Oracle Analytics Cloud
 - Autonomous Data Warehouse